 - Harder to flux shield

 - No suitable for reactive metals

-If this article has piqued your interest, then remember that welding is a vast field where new material joining techniques are consistently being developed.
-This is not only interesting in its own right, but welding is a vitally important field as much of the machinery that we use to create complex and common items require some form of welding.
+If this article has piqued your interest, then remember that welding is a vast field where new material-joining techniques are consistently being developed.
+This is not only interesting in its own right, but also, welding is a vitally important field, as much of the machinery that we use to create complex and common items requires some form of welding.